exercism/javascript/concepts/regular-expressions/about.md

 // => ["Home", "home"]
 ```

+The `g` character allows us to parse all possible matches within a string.
+Without this feature, JavaScript would have extracted only the first `Home` match.

+The Case Insensitive flag `/i` enables us to be flexible when it comes to finding a pattern.
+This way it doesn't matter if what we are looking for is in `UPPERCASE` or `lowercase`.

+When using the `RegExp` constructor, the syntax of adding flags is different.
+In this case, we just need to pass the flags as a second argument.

 ## Commonly used functions

 When regular expressions are combined with current build-in functions in JavaScript, we have some powerful ways of manipulating and getting data from strings.